How to Craft a Resume for a Career Change

 Apart from the job announcement that attracts you, you should also dig deeper and find core skills valued in the new industry.
 It is a good idea to make notes where your experience meets the expectations of the new workplace.
 Your professional resume should be responsive to the needs of the new industry and highlight your universal competence.
-Moreover, you need to show your clear understanding of the mission and vision of the company you want to work for since it is critically important to demonstrate your passion for changes.
+Moreover, you need to show a clear understanding of the mission and vision of the company you want to work for since it is critically important to demonstrate your passion for change.

 - Target your resume and use a target job title

-Depending on your format, state your targeted position title in the header or professional summary of your resume for hiring managers to identify your resume as a career change one.
+Depending on your format, state your targeted position title in the header or professional summary of your resume for hiring managers to identify your resume as a career-change one.
 You should bridge your current skills and abilities with the ones required at the new job.
-Thus, in a career change resume, you can also state your academic involvement, volunteer experience or internships that provided you with a skill set needed for a new position.
+Thus, in a career change resume, you can also state your academic involvement, volunteer experience, or internships that provided you with a skill set needed for a new position.

-- Use core skills section
+- Use the core skills section

-If you want to change an industry or a field, there is nothing more helpful than professional skills section.
+If you want to change an industry or a field, there is nothing more helpful than the professional skills section.
 There, you should place all the soft and hard skills that you consider as your assets into this section, including those competencies which cannot be proved by your professional experience.
 These skills could serve as keywords if you lack them in the professional profile and work experience sections.